 This module provides students with the basic knowledge and skills of working with an individual: engaging the individuals through basic counselling skills, conducting needs assessment, formulation of objectives, implementation of intervention, and evaluation of outcomes.
 Through supervised practicum, students will gain practical knowledge and skills in case management and be exposed to ethical and self-care issues.

 This module examines the concepts and principles of marketing and public relations communications for social service organisations.
-Students have the opportunity to apply marketing concepts in creative and visual means for social goods and services through real-world applications.
-Students will also be exposed to writing approaches required for various communication situations, audiences, and objectives - and apply digital photography and imaging for creating publicity collaterals.
+Students will have the opportunity to apply marketing concepts in creative and visual means for social goods and services through real-world applications.
+Students will also be exposed to writing approaches required for various communication situations, audiences, and objectives – and apply digital photography and imaging for creating publicity collaterals.

 This module introduces students to the essentials of corporate governance frameworks pertinent to social service organisations in Singapore.
 Students will learn about various legal structures for start-ups, internal controls against fraud and unfair human resource practices, and product/service liabilities and obligations.
 It also introduces students to basic approaches taken by social enterprises to measure social impact.

 This module introduces students to the principles and concepts of technologies in social services.
 They will explore the role of technology in assisting the various communities and disabilities and incorporate technology into service plans and programmes, to bring about improved outcomes.

 This module requires students to work on a capstone project that allows them to integrate and apply what they have learnt in their three years of study while undergoing a practicum at an organisation.
 Students will collaborate with the organisation to either start their own social enterprises or undertake a project to benefit selected communities.